-There are some who believe that Darwin’s theory of the evolution of religion has weakened, partly driven by the publishing phenomenon of Richard Dawkins’ The God Delusion.
-Conor Cunningham said that nothing could be further from the truth.
+There are some who believe that Darwin's theory of evolution has weakened religion, fuelled in part by Richard Dawkins' publishing phenomenon The God Delusion.
+Conor Cunningham argues that nothing could be further from the truth.

-Travel to the Middle East, which shows that from the beginning, Christianity has warned against a literal reading of the biblical account of creation.
-In Britain, reveals that while the theory of evolution Darwin was well received by the Anglican and Catholic.
-Instead, he argues that the conflict between Darwin and God has been made by creationists in the 20th century Americans for reasons that had little to do with science and religion and everything to do with politics and morality.
+He travels to the Middle East where he shows that from the very outset, Christianity warned against literal readings of the biblical story of creation.
+In Britain, he reveals that, at the time, Darwin's theory of evolution was welcomed by the Anglican and Catholic Churches.
+Instead, he argues that the conflict between Darwin and God was manufactured by American creationists in the 20th century for reasons that had very little to do with science and religion and a great deal to do with politics and morality.

 Finally, he comes face to face with some of the most eminent evolutionary biologists, geneticists and philosophers of our time to examine whether the very latest advances in evolutionary theory do in fact kill God.